-multi-host Enable multiple-hosts mode on the switch. single-host Enable single-host mode on the switch.

-The default is single-host mode.

-Use this command to limit an IEEE 802.1x-enabled port to a single client or to attach multiple clients to an IEEE 802.1x-enabled port.
+Syntax Description multi-host Enable multiple-hosts mode on the switch. single-host Enable single-host mode on the switch.
+Defaults The default is sir gle-host mode.
+Command Modes Interface configu ration Command History Release Modification 12.2(25)EX This command was introduced.
+Usage Guidelines Use this command to limit an IEEE 802.1x-enabled port to a single client or to attach multiple clients to an IEEE 802.1x-enabled port.
 In multiple-hosts mode, only one of the attached hosts must be successfully authorized for all hosts to be granted network access.
-If the port becomes unauthorized (re-authentication fails or an Extensible Authentication Protocol over LAN [EAPOL]-logoff message is received), all attached clients are denied access to the network.

-Before entering this command, make sure that the dot1x port-control interface configuration command is set to auto for the specified port.

-This example shows how to enable IEEE 802.1x globally, to enable IEEE 802.1x on a port, and to enable multiple-hosts mode:

-Switch(config)# dot1x system-auth-control Switch(config)# interface gigabitethernet0/1 Switch(config-if)# dot1x port-control auto Switch(config-if)# dot1x host-mode multi-host dot1x initialize

-You can verify your settings by entering the show dot1x [interface interface-id] privileged EXEC command.

-Command Description show dot1x [interface interface-id] Displays IEEE 802.1x status for the specified port.
+If the port becomes unauthorized (re-authentication fails or an Extensible Authentication Protocol over LAN [EAPOL]-logoff message is received), all attached clients are denied access to the network. - his command, make sure that the dot1x port-control interface configuration command the specified port.
+Examples This example sho multiple-hosts m ws how to enable IEEE 802.1x globally, to enable IEEE 802.1x on a port, and to enable ode: Switch(config)# dotlx system-auth-control Switch(config)# interface gigabitethernet0/1 Switch(config-if)# dotlx port-control auto Switch(config-if)# dotlx host-mode multi-host You can verify yo command. our settings by entering the show dot1x [interface interface-id] privileged EXEC Related Commands Command Description show dot1x [int erface interface-id] Displays IEEE 802.1x status for the specified port.

+dot1x initialize